StueyMC/Visualizations/Examples/Tabulator/ReadMe.md

 ## Test Pass Rates

-> visualization, 2/2 tests pass (100% pass rate)
+> visualizer, 2/2 tests pass (100% pass rate)

 ## Average Line Coverage

-> visualization has an average line coverage of 00.00% of all files
+> visualizer has an average line coverage of 00.00% of all files